lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    The objective of this tutorial is to use the LAMMPS to perform a simple molecular dynamics simulation of a binary fluid in the NVT ensemble (see the video on the right).
+    The objective of this tutorial is to use
+    LAMMPS to perform a simple molecular dynamics simulation of a binary fluid in the NVT ensemble (see the video on the right).
 The system is a simple Lennard-Jones fluid